Christian and Islamic studies, books, lectures, articles, and debates for learning more about Islam and apologetics.

 First, it is self-defeating.
 Modernism is fundamentally anti-supernatural.
 Modernism rejects Jesus’ virgin birth (which Islam affirms) and affirms Jesus’ death on the cross (which Islam denies).
 Modern scholarship dates the gospels many decades after Jesus because the gospels contain accounts of Jesus prophesying God’s judgment of Jerusalem, which happened in AD 70.
 Modernism has no room for prophecy or God’s work in history and must therefore date the gospels during or after the Jewish War.6See Christine Schirrmacher, “The Influence of European Higher Criticism on Muslim Apologetics in the Nineteenth Century.“

 Second, many Muslims disingenuously avoid the real issue, which is the Qur’anic teaching that a book (al-injīl) from heaven was given to Jesus (cf. Qur’an 5:46-47; 57:27).
 No amount of textual criticism or gospel harmonization will ever get back to the Qur’anic Injīl because Jesus was never given a book (al-injīl) from heaven.
 The Qur’anic Injīl does not exist and has never existed.
-The burden of proof is upon Muslims to show otherwise.
+The burden of proof is on Muslims to show otherwise.

 Izhar ul-Haqq (The Truth Revealed) – written in 1853 by the Indian Muslim Rahmat Allah Kayranawi (Al-hindi).
 This six volume work has influenced Muslim apologetics to this day.
 Ahmad Deedat (see below) said his discovery of this book was the turning point in his life.
 It was updated in 1964.
 Here is an English version.